About

 Journeys are long-form trip reports — usually four to eight thousand words, with the bones of a route and the meat of what I learned.
 Field notes are shorter pieces, five to twelve minutes, written from the road or shortly after.
 Watch is the visual companion: a small YouTube channel of slow, mostly-quiet rides.
 The Bike is the long ledger of what I’m running, what I’ve changed, and what’s broken.

 I’m not a professional traveller.
-I’m not sponsored.
 I don’t sell a course.
 I don’t have a Patreon tier called Inner Circle.
-The bike, the trips, and the writing are paid for by me — and the best way to follow along is to join the dispatch.
+The bike, the trips, and the writing have been paid for by me to date — and the best way to follow along is to join the dispatch.
 It’s free.
+Brands whose products genuinely belong on the bike are welcome to get in touch via partnerships.

 Late April 2026, I’m back in Pahi after a few weeks across the Tasman — Sydney to Geelong, ferry to Tasmania, the long loop around.
 The fast went the distance.
 Hunter went the distance.
 The next leg is local: a couple of NZ runs through winter, the South Island in spring, and after that the notebook says Indonesia, but the notebook has been wrong before.